FLOCK4H/Jammy/README.md

   $ sudo Jammy -i wlan1 -a slowloris
 ```

-The '-a' argument has to be the same as the name or number as is in the CLI, when you are in the **Jammy's** menu.
+The '-a' argument has to be the same as the name or number as is in the CLI, so when you are in the **Jammy's** menu.

 > Example commands:
 > b - beacon flood, a - auth attack, p - probe requests spam, d - deauth attack, f - packet fuzzer, wifite - wifite, wificap - monitors and stores to a .cap file, rage - target DoS, watchspam - implementation of samsung watch spam, shark - run phishing tool, et - evil twin attack, 17 more..